This post may contain affiliate links. See my disclosure policy.

 How to Make Homemade Cream of Mushroom Soup

-2. Sauté the Mushrooms: Add the diced mushrooms to the same saucepan used to caramelize the sliced mushrooms.
-Cook the mushrooms over medium heat until browning and softened – about 10 minutes.
+Next, sauté the diced mushrooms over medium heat until softened – about 10 minutes.
+(Image 3)

-3. Add Flour and Seasoning: Sprinkle the cooked mushrooms with the flour, garlic powder, onion powder, salt, and black pepper.
-Whisk until the flour completely dissolves into the butter and coats the mushrooms.
+Once softened, sprinkle the mushrooms with the flour, garlic powder, onion powder, salt, and black pepper.
+(Image 4) Whisk until the flour completely dissolves into the butter and coats the mushrooms.
+(Image 5)

-4. Add the Broth: Stir in the beef broth and whisk until it simmers and thickens, about 10 minutes.
+Stir in the beef broth and whisk until it simmers and thickens, about 10 minutes.
+(Image 6, 7)

-5. Add the Milk or Cream: Slowly add the milk, cream, or half-and-half and slowly return to a simmer.
-Do not bring it to a boil, as it may cause the milk to separate.
+Slowly add the milk, cream, or half-and-half and return to a gentle simmer.
+(Image 8) Do not bring it to a boil, as it may cause the milk to separate.

 Storage and Freezing Tips